 As far back as I can go, there are two things I set out to be in life: A professional basketball player and an entrepreneur.
 Someone that controls their destiny, that's what I've always wanted, and that's what I've been able to do up until this point.
 So I am very grateful that I've landed where I have.

 What is the most significant risk facing your company?

 Triangle has a few risks, mainly a technology adverse real estate market.
-Although the market is constantly evolving, we still feel it is a little slower than anticipated.
-Thus, the greatest challenge is overcoming this technological hurdle and being able to offer great products in the meantime.
+Although the market constantly evolves, we still feel it is slightly slower than anticipated.
+Thus, the greatest challenge is overcoming this technological hurdle and offering great products.

 What keeps you up at night?